contensis/contensis.github.io/dotnet-src/search/query-operators.md

     )
 );
 ```
----

 ### Not

-The not expects an inner operator so in the example any document where *first* is NOT equal to *7* would be returned.
+The *not* expects an inner operator so in the example any document where *first* is NOT equal to *7* would be returned.

 ```cs
 var query = new Query(